cjnaz/cjnfuncs/configman.md

   reload of the config file.
   - **Note** that if using threading then a thread should be paused while the config file is being reloaded with `flush_on_reload=True` or `force_flush_reload=True` since the params will disappear briefly.
+  Use the `prereload_callback` mechanism to manage any code dependencies before the cfg dictionary is purged.
   - Changes to imported files are not tracked for changes.

-- **Tolerating intermittent config file access** - When implementing a service loop, if `tolerate_missing=True` (default False) then loadconfig() will return `-1` if the config file cannot be accessed, informing the tool script of the problem for appropriate handling.
+- **Tolerating intermittent config file access** - When implementing a service loop, if `tolerate_missing=True` (default False) then loadconfig() will return `-1` if the config file cannot be accessed, informing the tool script of the problem for appropriate handling (typically logging the event then ignoring the problem for the current iteration).
 If `tolerate_missing=False` then loadconfig() will raise a ConfigError if the config file cannot be accessed.

 <br/>